jdidion/pest-test/README.md

 mod foo_tests {}
 ```

+Note that a test module is only recompiled when its code changes.
+Thus, if you add or rename a test case in `tests/pest` without changing the test module, the test module might not get updated to include the new/renamed tests, so you may need to delete the `target` folder to force your tests to be recompiled.

 ## Details

 Test files are parsed using pest.
 The source code is parsed using your pest grammar, and the resulting tree is iterated exhaustively to build up a nested data structure, which is then matched to the same structure built from the expected output.
 If they don't match, the tree is printed with the differences in-line.